 Class sets can, of course, be purchased instead.
 We recommend purchasing enough copies for one book per student for the academic year.
 The aim is to have students teaching themselves using the textbook as their resource.
 Providing access only during class time sends a message that learning is teacher-led rather than student-centred.

 If class sets are being used, access to all the student workbook materials can be purchased at a cost of $500 per school.
-A log-in is provided which enables you to download the materials available, and use on any school platform, such as Google classroom or Weebly.
+A log-in is provided which enables you to download the materials available, and use on any school platform, such as Google classroom.
 Once purchased, these materials are the property of the purchasing school.
-Updates can be purchased at an additional cost of $50.
-Links are checked each year to ensure that they are still working and relevant, and tasks may be replaced if a better resource or activity is available.
 Email Manten Resources to discuss your school situation and find what works best for you.

 Sample teacher marking guidelines are also available for workbook tasks at a cost of $50.
 This covers the answers for the eight workbooklets that accompany one full textbook.
 The marking guidelines are available for each of the three textbooks in the series.
 A sample of the teacher marking guidelines for the Jblog Textbook 1 Chapter 1 student workbook is available for download on the link below.